 Black Friday Free Gift!
-All October and November orders will include a free ‘Soda Pup Yellow Lick Mat’.
-These are USA-made, toxic-free and happen to be our #1 selling add-on at pet events…partner it with a jar of ‘Budz Family CBD infused Peanut Butter’ with zero sugar and organic CBD and your pet will be delightfully happy.
+All October and November orders will include a free ‘Soda Pup Yellow Licker’.
+These USA-made toxic-free lickers are our #1 selling toy at pet events…partner it with a jar of ‘Budz Family CBD infused Peanut Butter’ with zero sugar and organic CBD and your pet will be delightfully happy.
 Place an order today!

 Hi there Rosalind here, owner of WildLifeRx.
-While working for a Veterinarian I have heard of my share of ‘What should I do now?' from pet owners the day after Halloween.
-Cats throwing up after eating candy, and yes …a dog that ate the balloons off of their kids costume.
-It is a lot for any pet owner.
+While working for a Veterianarian I have heard of my share of ‘What should I do next?’ from pet owners the day after Halloween.
+Cats throwing up after eating candy, and yes …a dog that ate the ballons off of their kids costume.
+It is alot for any poet owner.
 Below is a list that may decrease some of these issues.
 You’ve got this!

 Halloween Tool Kit:

 Toys, Halloween Sweater, Calming Supplements, Treaters, Frozen Veggies, Pumpkin (Dogs) or Canned Tuna (cats), Favorite Bedding, Crate, Large Blanket, Leash, Large Plastic Bag, Lavender Spray or Essential Oil and Large Secure Container.

 - If you are using a supplement to decrease anxiety, administer it 2 hours before the